Malavika-0/Library_Management_System/README.md

 # Library_Management_System
-📚 Library Management System in Python 📖
+📚 Library Management System

-I've built a Library Management System using Python to efficiently manage book records and streamline library operations!
+A simple and efficient Library Management System built with Python to streamline library operations such as managing books, borrowing, and returning records.

-🔑 Features:
+🚀 Features

-📥 Add Books: Seamlessly add new books to the library database.
+📖 Add Books: Add new books to the library database.
-🔍 Search Books: Quickly search for books by title, author, or ID.
+🔍 Search Books: Search for books by title, author, or ISBN.
+🛠️ Update Records: Edit book details.
-📤 Borrow & Return: Track borrowed books and manage returns.
+📤 Borrow & Return Books: Keep track of borrowed and returned books.
-🗑️ Remove Books: Easily remove outdated or unavailable books.
+🗑️ Delete Books: Remove outdated or lost books from the database.
-📊 Display Records: View all books and their availability.
+📄 View All Books: Display all available books in the library.

-📂 Dataset: Book records stored in a CSV file for simplicity and portability.
+💾 Tech Stack
+Programming Language: Python
+Data Storage: CSV File